mmatteo/legend-analysis-tutorials/testing-enviroment/02-testenv-intro/README.md

 (venv) should appear at the start of your command line.

+To exit this and return to the normal shell simply type:
+`deactivate`.

 ## Raw Waveform

 Now in the virtual environment we can work on the data.
 To do this simply enter:
 `ipython`
 to start an ipython instance.
 This has the same functionality as a jupyter notebook where we can enter a block of code and then run using shift + enter.
+This can be exited using `exit()`.

-Let's start by plotting a waveform, the code for doing this is given below:
+But for now let's instead start by plotting a waveform, the code for doing this is given below:

 ```
 import matplotlib.pyplot as plt